Similarities/pandas_flexible_multiParameter/README.md

 changing it (count,  ratio for x in range bla )

-Now the ULM would look pretty bad guess, the dataframe is splitted into subframes, which then applies range sortings for external named parameter and ranges, which in real partly splits the splitted subframe again in many sub_sub_frames.
+Now the ULM would look pretty bad I guess, the dataframe is splitted into subframes, which then applies range sortings for external named parameter and ranges, which in real partly splits the splitted subframe again in many sub_sub_frames.
 At the moment in version 1.0, the last step of sub_splitting is only executed locally, since it then is folded together with the last step of an calculation, like 'count', 'calc_ratio'.